dotlang/language/README.md

 new_array = map(my_array, (x) -> x+1) ;map will receive a tuple containing two elements: array and lambda new_array = map(my_array , (x:int) -> {x+1})
 ```
-- Everything is passed by reference but the callee cannot change any of its input arguments (implicit immutability) for parameters passed by reference.
-- Parent is required when calling a function, even if there is no input.
+- Paren is required when calling a function, even if there is no input.
 - You can define variadic functions by having an array input as the last input.
 When user wants to call it, he can provide an array literal with any number of elements needed.
 - `rest` is a normal array which is created by compiler for each call to `print` function.
 - Functions are not allowed to change (directly or indirectly) any of their inputs.